 An L-shaped design will send drivers straight up from the bottom of your driveway into your garage.
 Since there is a clear guideline, it stops people from parking where they shouldn’t.

 The only issue with L-shaped driveways is that your property has to suit the shape.
 You will need a long, narrow path with a garage that veers to the left or right.

-If you are looking for even more inspiration or more information on the type of driveway available please contact us using the link in the menu and we will be happy to help.
+If you enjoyed our article, but need a little more information on the type of driveway available, please get in touch via the form below.
+We will be happy to help.